 A major controversy was generated in NEET 2017 when the CBSE introduced an upper age cap and maximum attempts limit in NEET without any warning.
-As per the 2017 NEET upper age and maximum attempts rule, only unreserved candidates below the age of 25 and reserved candidates below the age of 30 would be allowed to appear for NEET and that too only a maximum of three times.This rule was revoked by the Supreme Court in 2017 but has been made applicable for NEET 2018.
+As per the 2017 NEET upper age and maximum attempts rule, only unreserved candidates below the age of 25 and reserved candidates below the age of 30 would be allowed to appear for NEET and that too only a maximum of three times.This rule was revoked by the Supreme Court in 2017 but was made applicable for NEET 2018.
 However, the cap on the number of attempts, as per which all candidates would only be able to attempt NEET three times with NEET 2017 being considered as the first attempt, has been removed.
 Candidates can now apply for NEET as many times as permitted to them by the upper age limit criteria.
-Another major NEET 2018 eligibility controversy currently doing the rounds is regarding the NIOS/open school students.
+Another major NEET 2019 eligibility controversy currently doing the rounds is regarding the NIOS/open school students.
 While they were allowed to appear for NEET until 2017, the MCI has decided to bar them from appearing in NEET from 2018 onwards.
-Read more details about NEET eligibility criteria in the FAQs given on this page
+Read more details about NEET 2019 eligibility criteria in the FAQs given on this page

 NEET Attempts Limit